dahhub/pdsnd_github/README.md

 ### Files used
 A single Python script, bikeshare.py, is required for execution.
 Python package dependencies include NumPy and Pandas.

-Three data files are used, one for each US city to be compared: Chicago, New York City, and Washington D.C.
+Three data files are used, one for each US city to be compared: chicago.csv, new_york_city.csv, and washington.csv.
+The data files are not included in the repository and must be obtained independently.

 Each of the city datasets include the following data in csv format.
 * Start Time